Leelow/object-reader/README.md

 [![Codacy Badge][codacy-image]][codacy-url]

 # object-reader
-This modules allows you to access deep properties and make operations on objects using a path.
+This module allows you to access deep properties and make operations on objects using a path.

 ### What is a "path" ?